openxla/stablehlo/docs/spec_draft.md

   floating-point constants of `f32` or `f64` types, e.g. `(12.34, 56.78)`,
   where the first constant is the real part, and the second constant is the imaginary part.
+  * **String constants** String constants are represented as a sequence of bytes enclosed in double quotation mark symbols, e.g. "foo123?" (in ASCII encoding) or "\18\A3" (in hex encoding).
   * **Tensor constants** use NumPy notation.
 For example, `[[1, 2, 3], [4, 5, 6]]` is a constant of type `tensor<2x3xf32>` with the
   following mapping from indices to elements: `{0, 0} => 1`, `{0, 1} => 2`,